boorik/smartfox-haxe-client/README.md

 Haxe OpenFL translation of the as3 client for the Smartfox server http://www.smartfoxserver.com/

 **WebSocket fully supports on all OpenFL targets!** (Including Flash)
 WebSocket support it seems to be working but I could not test it.
+(Adobe AIR target WSS Protocol may be not working.)

 Tested on flash, windows, ios and android, html5 targets.